WHHH: RadioNOW 100.9

-By 2009, when Cumulus Media's WRWM picked up the CHR format, WNOU started to lean more rhythmic as it forced sister station WHHH to move from rhythmic to urban.
+By 2009, when Cumulus Media's WRWM picked up the CHR format, WNOU started to lean more rhythmic, while sister station WHHH moved to urban.
 The rhythmic lean was reduced when WRWM switched to hot adult contemporary.
-WRWM has since reformatted to rock and is no longer is in direct competition with WNOW.
+(WRWM has since changed formats.)

 On June 30, 2014, WNOU changed its call letters to WNOW-FM, after the previous station carrying those call letters dropped the call sign and rebranded to AMP Radio.

 WNOW-FM carried The Joe & Alex Show from 2015 to 2020; from 2018 to 2020, the show was syndicated to sister station KROI-FM in Houston.
 It was then canceled on February 28, 2020, and WNOW-FM became an affiliate of The Kidd Kraddick Morning Show on March 20.

 Hot 100.9

 On June 13, 2022, Radio One announced that it would acquire Emmis Communications' Indianapolis stations for $22.5 million.
 To comply with FCC ownership limits, Radio One would divest WHHH (96.3 FM) to the Bible Broadcasting Network, and announced plans to move WHHH's Hot urban contemporary format and call letters to 100.9 FM.
-On August 13, 2022, at midnight, after playing "Where Are You Now" by Lost Frequencies, WNOW-FM flipped to urban contemporary as Hot 100.9; the station temporarily simulcast on 96.3 to redirect listeners to the new signal.
+On August 13, 2022, at midnight, after playing "Where Are You Now" by Lost Frequencies, WNOW-FM flipped to urban as Hot 100.9; the station temporarily simulcast on 96.3 to redirect listeners to the new signal.
 The move left WZPL as the only Top 40/CHR station in the market.

-At midnight on August 30, the WHHH format, call letters and the Hot branding officially moved to 100.9, as BBN officially finalized the sale of the 96.3 frequency, became a BBN affiliate, and changed the call letters to WYHX.
+The transition was completed at midnight on August 30, as the former WHHH switched to religious programming, and changed call letters to WYHX.